ChuksOko/cybersecurity-portfolio/README.md

 ## 🤝 Open To

-Cybersecurity internships · Entry-level roles in threat detection or incident response · Speaking engagements · Partnerships focused on digital safety in Nigeria
+Cybersecurity Entry-level & Junior roles  · Full-time · Remote in threat detection or incident response · Speaking engagements · Partnerships focused on digital safety in Nigeria

 ---